 - Incorporate physical activity into the child’s day

-Remember every child is unique and the degree and frequency of the child’s impulsivity and hyperactivity will vary.
-You will need to have many activities planned to keep the child engaged.
-At home, assign the child tasks that they are responsible for and use a visual or written reminder so that they can learn to take responsibility.
+Remember every child is unique and the degree and frequency of the child’s inattention, impulsivity and hyperactivity will vary.
+You will need to have many activities planned to keep your child engaged.
+At home, assign the child tasks that they are responsible for and use a visual or pictorial reminder so that they can learn to take responsibility.

 If you are aware that your child has another learning difficulty such as Autism Spectrum Disorder(ASD) or an Intellectual Disability(ID) then further communication strategies will need to be considered.